Core Solutions Blog

 • Who you need to train: Second, decide who should receive training and identify the number of sessions needed.

-• Training Goals: Consider what your practice needs to get out of trainingand training objectives.
+• Training goals: Consider training objectives.
 You can create goals that guide your team each step of the way, encouraging them to master certain features of the EHR before they move on.

 • Location: Will you host training sessions on-site, or have users complete the sessions online?
 Do you have space available to accommodate a training session for multiple people simultaneously?